2 Data

 Examples of continuous variables are Salary or Time, defined on a numerical scale with many unique values.
 Examples of categorical variables are Gender or State of Residence.
 Each categorical variable has just a relatively few number of possible values compared to a continuous value.
 This distinction of continuous and categorical variables is common to virtually every data analysis project.

-Sometimes that distinction gets a little confusing because variables with integer values, which are numeric, could be quantitative or qualitative.
+Sometimes that distinction can get a little confusing because numeric variables with integer values can be quantitative or qualitative.
 For example, sometimes Man, Woman, and Other are encoded as 0, 1, and 2, respectively, for three levels of the categorical variable Gender.
 However, these integer values are just labels for different non-numeric categories.
 Best to avoid this confusion.
 Instead, encode categorical variables with non-numeric values, such as Gender, for example, with M, W, and O for Other.

-To distinguish between continuous and categorical variables, determine if the values of a variable are on a numerical scale, presumably with a relatively large number of unique values that can be ordered from smallest to largest value.
-A categorical variable such as Gender, however, coded numerically, does not imply the values are on a numerical scale.
+To distinguish between continuous and categorical variables, determine if the values of a variable are on a numerical scale.
+If there is a relatively large number of unique values that can be ordered from smallest to largest value, the variable is likely continuous.
+A categorical variable, such as Gender, however, coded numerically, does not imply the values are on a numerical scale.
 For example, Woman coded a 1, is not more than Man, coded as 0, or vice versa.

 A variable with integer data values is categorical if there are small number of unique data values compared to the total number of data values.